CarlosAmul/CP3351/README.md

 * Customers can post some tips for the public and other customers.
 Support must approve these tips.
 * Once approved will be shown to other people
 * ~Again may be the other people can post their likes for these tips
+### Hiring
+- [ ] Finished ❌
+* Customer submits an application for (service, support and marketing roles) stating his skills and abilities.
+* The admin sees all these applications and reviews them and approves/rejects.
+* Once approved, the customer's role will be updated.
+* If rejected, the application will be marked as rejected.
 ## Omar Tasks
 ### Mapping
 - [ ] Finished ❌